Women TV presenters defy Taliban order to cover faces on air

 “Our female colleagues are concerned that if they cover their faces, the next thing they will be told is to stop working,” said Shamshad TV head of news Abid Ehsas.

-"This is the reason they have not observed the order so far," he told AFP.
+“This is the reason they have not observed the order so far,” he told AFP, adding the channel had requested further discussions with the Taliban on the issue.

+Taliban orders such as this have caused many female journalists to leave Afghanistan since the hardline Islamists stormed back to power, a woman presenter said.

+“Their latest order has broken the hearts of women presenters and many now think they have no future in this country,” she said, requesting not to be named.

 “If they don’t comply we will talk to the managers and guardians of the presenters,” he told AFP.